djeada/Frontend-Notes/notes/12_quizes.md

 A function declaration is a statement that creates a named function that can be called anywhere in the code, even before it is declared.
 A function expression, on the other hand, is an expression that creates an anonymous function that can only be called after it is assigned to a variable or passed as an argument to another function.
 Function expressions are often used to create callbacks or to create closures. </details>
 <details>
 <summary>What is an arrow function in JavaScript?</summary><br>
 An arrow function is a shorthand syntax for creating a function in JavaScript.
-It uses the `=>` operator to separate the function parameters from the function body, and automatically returns the value of the function body without the need for a `return` statement.
+It uses the <code>=></code> operator to separate the function parameters from the function body, and automatically returns the value of the function body without the need for a <code>return</code> statement.
 Arrow functions are often used to create concise and readable code, especially when used as callbacks or in functional programming. </details>

 ## Protocols